ac251/this-weekend/README.md

 # this-weekend
 ephemeral messaging and group chat app.
-Who do you want to be this weekend?

-The weekend doesn't last forever, so why should your message history?

-This app lets you choose who you want to be each weekend.
-Your handle expires after 3 days.

-Then, you can create rooms, or join rooms others have invited you to.
-Chat all you want for three days.

-After that, it's all in your memory.
-Talk about it all you want, but there's no paper trail.
+Not only do the messages expire, the handles do, too.

+Pick a username, no password needed, and then for 72 hours you'll have access from that browser.
+Create rooms and invite people to join you.

+After 72 hours?
+It's all gone.